 - Your feet are gently cradled by the soft, elastic kybun material, protecting them against injury.
 The impact from hard surfaces is cushioned.
 This provides very welcome relief in case of joint pain.
 At the same time, you can gently feel the ground (stones, cobbles, natural soil) through the material, which improves foot sensitivity.

 - The soft, elastic material allows your foot full freedom of movement.
-As a result you do not limp as much on the kyBounder/in the kyBoot, which protects the joints throughout your body against excessive strain and wear.
+As a result you do not limp as much on the kybun mat/in the kybun shoe, which protects the joints throughout your body against excessive strain and wear.

 - The natural rollover improves the health of the foot: Mobility, coordination and strength are increased and, thanks to improved functioning, the foot is better able to absorb the forces from the environment that act on the body while walking.
 This protects the higher joints against improper and excessive strain.